 This was the first time, when I got to try out night lapse function on my GoPro.
 I guess there is a lot of space for improvements, as the 3-way didn’t want to stay in place and images were quite blurry during the darker time.
 Well, need more practice or try the new GoPro Hero5.

 Our group was transported by jeeps like these.
-Seemed quite old and characteristic to Indonesia.
+It seemed quite old and characteristic to Indonesia.
 They have probably been driving tourists around before I was even born.

 Our next stop was also a volcano, but now close up – we had a chance to climb up and look into a crater.
-For half of the way tourists can hire small horses as transportation.
+For half of the way, tourists can hire small horses for transportation.
 The people leading the horses were quite funny and talkative.

 The view from the Semeru volcano was fantastic.
 As there were no rice fields or tree-jungles in the near distance, it seemed like a surface of the moon.

 The view inside the volcano was like out of this world too.
-This was my first time on a volcano, and it is a bit more scary than the regular mountains.
+This was my first time on a volcano, and it is a bit scarier than the regular mountains.